anurekhagaur/RAVDESS_Woman_Safety/README.md

     11th Actor (11)

-    Female, as the actor ID number is even.
+    Female, as the actor ID number is odd.
 ## Block Diagram and Features List

 ![Block Diagram](images/Screenshot1.png)